eastgenomics/check_nirvana_genes2transcripts/README.md

 This script is used to check that all transcripts present in genes2transcripts are available in Nirvana RefSeq annotation cache.

+Example input files are provided to demonstrate success / failure

 ```
 Usage:
 nirvana_tx_check.py genes2transcripts_filepath nirvana_refseq_cache_filepath